Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 Sister Virginia is a well-respected theologian, writer and editor of various publications.
+Sister Virginia Fabella, was born to Carmen J. DeJesus Fabella and Vincente Fabella May 1st, 1928 in Manila, Philippines.

-She received her M.A. in Religious Studies in 1980 from the Maryknoll Seminary.
-In 1982 Sister Virginia was assigned to the Philippines and continued as Secretary, and later as Asia Coordinator for EATWOT.
-Sister Virginia received a Certificate in Pastoral Studies from Union Theological in Chicago in 1988 and her Ph.D. as Doctor of Ministry in Women’s Studies in 1993 from the San Francisco Theological Seminary.
-Her dissertation was “The Development of Women’s Theological Consciousness within the Ecumenical Association of Third World Theologians.”
-She served as Dean of the Institute of Formation and Religious Studies in the Philippines and has been on the Editorial Advisory Committee of In God’s Image, the official journal of Asian Women’s Resource Centre for Culture and Theology which is published in Kuala Lumpur.
+Returning to the US, Sister Virginia received a Certificate in Pastoral Studies from Catholic Theological Union in Chicago in 1988 and her Ph.D. as Doctor of Ministry in Women’s Studies in 1993 from the San Francisco Theological Seminary.
+Her dissertation was “The Development of Women’s Theological Consciousness within the Ecumenical Association of Third World Theologians,” which was later published as a book entitled “Beyond Bonding.”

 Later, back in the Philippines, Sister served as Dean of the Institute of Formation and Religious Studies and was on the Editorial Advisory Committee of In God’s Image, the official journal of the Asian Women’s Resource Centre for Culture and Theology, published in Kuala Lumpur.
 She also gave significant addresses and lectures regarding ecumenism, theology, culture and mission in Asia, Europe, Latin America and the United States.